level0rd/PPE-Detector/README.md

 # PPE detector
- A program that detects personal protective equipment on people.
+The program detects people and personal protective equipment on the received video stream using artificial intelligence.
+It works without using a video accelerator (OpenVINO).

 ## Algoritm
 <p align="center">